ECheynet/aerodyn_ENERGI321/README.md

   - The folder **functions**, which contains the functions used in RUN_ME.m
   - A folder **bin** containing various versions of Aerodyn.exe
   - A folder **airfoil_NREL_5MW**, which contains the airfoil data for the 5 MW NREL turbine

+ For those who prefer python, it is possible to use **RUN_ME.py** on Windows.
+Howeverm this script is less robust than the Matlab version

   The first time that RUN_ME is used, a folder **outputFiles** is created.
 The output files are stored in this folder automatically